 If you are in need of care outside UHS’s normal operating hours (Monday – Friday, 8:30 a.m. – 5 p.m.), please contact our after-hours care line at 410-455-3230.
 If you are experiencing an emergency while on campus that requires an immediate response, please contact UMBC police at 410-455-5555.
 If you are off-campus and have an emergency, please call 911.

 Do you need to speak with billing or insurance staff?

 The UHS billing and insurance staff will be meeting with and assisting patients remotely.
 To speak with billing and insurance staff members, please call 410-455-8091.

 Do you have a question about well-being resources or events?

-The staff in the Office of Health Promotion will be serving students remotely during the fall 2020 semester.
+The staff in the Office of Health Promotion will be serving students remotely.
 If you have questions about well-being resources and events, including scheduling a peer health educator workshop, please email firstname.lastname@example.org, and a member of the health promotion team will follow up with you directly by email or phone.

 Do you need more information about COVID-19 prevention and response measures or resources?